 Vincent Gugleotti (July 3rd, 1937 – September 26th, 1996)

-By no means should any inference be made of my actual political sway—from the inclusion here of First Lady Michelle Obama’s photo.
-I’m sure that President Barrack Obama is a very nice guy who is trying his hardest at what HE THINKS is best for our country; after all, he also has 2 children that he is trying to make America ‘better’ for.
-But I honestly do not subscribe to or agree with Obama politics, AT ALL.
+By no means should any inference be made of my actual political sway—from the inclusion here of First Lady Michelle Obama’s photo (in my slide video, & again posted right).
+I’m sure that President Barrack Obama is a very nice man who is trying his hardest at what HE THINKS is best for our country; after all, he also has 2 children that he is trying to make America ‘better’ for.
+But I honestly do not subscribe to or agree with Obama politics, for the most part.

 Rather, I just think that Mrs. Obama is a very beautiful woman who looks absolutely stunning in polka dots, & whose radiant smile in this particular photo completely emits the warm glow of a moonbeam.
 Regardless of our blatant political differences, how could I NOT include here this beautiful photo of her?